After ANDI has finished scanning the page, all focusable/interactive elements will be given visual highlights.

 This item also functions as a link which, when followed, will shift the focus to the element's location on the page.
 Hovering over this item will draw a "laser" which points to the location of the element on the test page.

 As ANDI scans the test page, it searches for HTML tags and attributes that influence the accessibility of the elements on the page.
 These tags and attributes are referred to as Accessibility Components and are presented in a table.

 For more information about Accessibility Components, see the Developer Guide.

 ANDI's Output displays what a screen reader should read audibly which is the accessible name and accessible description.
-It will also include some phrasings depending on the presence of Add-On Properties plus any associating Accessibility Alerts that ANDI has detected.
+It will also include some phrasings depending on the presence of certain states and properties plus any associating Accessibility Alerts that ANDI has detected.